drewphillips/TriviaGame/README.md

 3) Who was in charge of security on the Serenity.
 Lieutenant Warf, Zoe Washburne, Darth Vader, William McMaster Murdoch

-4) Who was the Hired Gun on the ship and also the best male character.
+4) Who was the Hired Gun on the ship.
 Data, Jayne Cobb, Boba Fett, Herbert Pitman

 5) Who was in charge of religious understandings.